 The default user is "admin".
-Changes to the default user "admin" are allowed.
-However, the "admin" user may not be deleted.
+Changes to the default user "admin" are allowed and may be deleted.
 Users displayed on the Admin Settings panel are for local authentication only, not used for TACACS.

 1. Select Users + to create a new user.